 - Only make specific Christmas versions of your products to sell if you’re certain there is a market for them.
 It may be wiser to set the Christmas scene with your stall display not your products.
 If you have a slow day you still have stock made up for other times of the year.
 Most people want to buy products that represent good value for money and can be used all year round.

-- Keep your display in keeping with your target audience - pink tinsel may attract 7yr old little girls but is it right for selling expensive handbags or ceramics?
-Perhaps a few large luxury pink baubles would be better suited.
+- Keep your display in keeping with your target audience – pink tinsel may attract seven-year-old old little girls but is it right for selling expensive handbags or ceramics?

 - Invest wisely, buy items to decorate your display that can be used again and can be easily customised for different times of the year.

-- Your garden or local park may be full of beautiful pine cones, holly, mistletoe, twigs or fallen bare branches that can be sprayed or glittered – or just leave them naturral if it suits your branding, a great way of adding a little festive detail and very cost effective.
+- Your garden or local park may be full of beautiful pine cones, holly, mistletoe, twigs or fallen bare branches that can be sprayed or glittered – or just leave them natural if it suits your branding.
+This is a great way of adding a little festive detail and very cost effective.

 - Make sure you have considered ways of fixing additional items to your existing display and bring plenty of tacks and tape.